Table of contents

 Few things in the outdoors make people squirm as much as ticks, and for good reason.
-Besides being carriers of some awful diseases, they’re pretty disgusting to look at and remove, particularly when they’re attached and engorged.
+Cases of Lyme disease are on the rise, and practically speaking, they are pretty gnarly to look at and remove, particularly when they’re attached and engorged.

-Experts are predicting a tick population explosion this year, so it’s time to get up to speed on ticks.
-Recent irregular winter weather has meant greater survival of larva and adult ticks, which leads to a population boom in the spring.
+Less cold winter weather generally means greater survival of larva and adult ticks, which leads to a population boom in the spring.

 • Blacklegged tick – Mostly found in the Northeast and upper Midwest.
 The greatest risk of being bitten by one is in the spring, summer, and fall.
-Biters include adult females and nymphs, however, adults may bite any time winter temperatures are above freezing.
+Biters include adult females and nymphs.
+However, adults may appear any time winter temperatures are above freezing.

-• Brown dog tick – Found throughout the US and Hawaii.
+• Brown dog tick – Found throughout the US, including Hawaii.
 Dogs are the primary victims, although opportunistically they may also bite other mammals and humans.
-Adult females spread Rocky Mountain Spotted Fever.
+Adult females spread Rocky Mountain spotted fever.

 • Rocky Mountain wood tick – Found in the Rocky Mountain states and southwestern Canada from elevations of 4,000 to 10,500 feet.
 Adult ticks feed primarily on large mammals.

-• Western blacklegged tick – These are perhaps the least ticks to worry about; less than 1% of adults feed on humans.
+• Western black legged tick – These are unlikely to bite you – less than 1% of adults feed on humans.
 They are largely found along the Pacific coast of the U.S., especially Northern California.

 image from cdc.gov

 According to Dr. Daniel Cameron, MD, MPH, a nationally recognized expert on ticks, there are many tick-borne infections that pose a threat to humans and dogs.
-Below are some of the well known and recently surfaced tick-borne illnesses.
+Below are some of the well known tick-borne illnesses.

-• Lyme Disease – (Borrelia burgdorferi ) Spread by the deer tick, this is the most feared outcome of a tick bite.
-It can be very hard to diagnose once you have it for a while, and can cause lifelong chronic illness, if left untreated.
-Most cases of Lyme disease can be treated successfully with a few weeks of antibiotic.
-According to the CDC, typical symptoms of Lyme disease include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
-In most regions, 1 of every 2 female deer ticks is infected with the Lyme disease spirochete, so be sure to get the tick off safely.
-The first 48 hours are crucial.
+• Lyme Disease – (Borrelia burgdorferi) Spread by the deer tick, this is the most widely known disease associated with tick bites.
+Though it can be tricky to diagnose and can cause chronic illness, Lyme disease can be treated successfully with a few weeks of antibiotic.
+According to the CDC, typical symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migraines.
+In most regions, about 50% of female deer ticks are infected with the Lyme disease spirochete.
+On the comforting side, that means even if you are bitten, there’s a good chance the tick was not a carrier.
+Even if you are bitten, this is a treatable condition.
+However, if you know or suspect you have been bitten by a tick, it is very important to be seen by a doctor within 48 hours.

-• Alpha-gal Galactose-alpha-1,3-galactose (alpha-gal) is a carbohydrate found in the cells of many mammals that humans eat, such as cows, sheep and pigs.
+• Alpha-gal – Galactose-alpha-1,3-galactose (alpha-gal) is a carbohydrate found in the cells of many mammals that humans eat, such as cows, sheep and pigs.
 The Lone Star Tick contains alpha-gal, and their bite can trigger the immune system to go on defense and over-react to it.
-It can make you allergic to meat — for life.
+It can make you allergic to meat.

-• Ehrlichia – (humans and dogs) Lone star ticks are the primary source of Ehrlichia chaffeensis and Ehrlichia ewingii.
-Typical symptoms include: fever, headache, fatigue, and muscle aches, which typically occurs within 1-2 weeks following a tick bite.
+• Ehrlichia – Lone star ticks are the primary source of Ehrlichia chaffeensis and Ehrlichia ewingii.
+Typical symptoms of this disease include fever, headache, fatigue, and muscle aches, which typically occurs within 1-2 weeks following a tick bite.

 • Pacific Coast tick fever – (Rickettsia philipii) Both dogs and human can suffer from this painful and debilitating tick-borne disease.